sleekmason/Lilidog/README.md

 then this is the one for you!
 You will want to __sudo apt update && sudo apt upgrade__ frequently to not fall too far behind.

 - Lilidog-Special - This one also includes Google Earth, Virtualbox, Live USB Maker, all packages necessary for a kernel build, git, and live-build.
-Note* Because the Lilidog-Special edition also contains virtualbox, your CPU may ramp up for a minute or so when testing "live" in a virtualbox environmnet.
+Note* Because the Lilidog-Special edition also contains Virtualbox, your CPU may ramp up for a minute or so when testing "live" in a virtualbox environment.
 This can be mitigated by choosing more than one cpu in the virtualbox host. (settings).

 ### NOTE - The DOWNLOAD button defaults to the Bullseye-amd64 full version! (stable).
 Click below for the others.

 [![Download Lilidog](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/lilidog/files/latest/download)

-### Click Here for Lilidog-Minimal, Lilidog-sid, Lilidog-Special and the lilidog-i386 release:
+### Click Here for Lilidog-Minimal, Lilidog-sid, Lilidog-Special, and the lilidog-i386 release:
 https://sourceforge.net/projects/lilidog/files/Releases/

 ### Directions